pk50sshowa/pjkportfolio/README.md

 ## Description

 This is my (Paul Koehler's) Web Application Portfolio, designed to showcase the work I have done so far.
-It has been written in HTML and CSS, with links to projects I have worked on so far and
+It has been written in HTML and CSS, with links to projects I have worked on so far.

 ## Location